staking-foundation/diva-dao/Community-Guidelines.md

 In order to challenge a DAO Resolution a Cancellation Proposal must be submitted by a community participant counting with a governance power delegated of at least 1M D-tokens.

-The Proposal shall clearly specify “Cancellation Proposal” and set clearly and consciously what is the harm prevented by the cancellation and other remedies proposed to avoid further damage to the Diva Protocol and or community.
+The Proposal shall clearly specify “Cancellation Proposal” and set clearly and consciously what is the harm prevented by the cancellation and other remedies proposed to avoid further damage to the Diva Staking protocol and or community.

 In order to be valid a cancellation proposal requires a quorum of at least 10M tokens and more than 50% of favourable votes.